minetest/minetest/doc/lua_api.md

     * Liquid texture is defined using `special_tiles = {"modname_tilename.png"}`
 * `paramtype2 = "colordegrotate"`
     * Same as `degrotate`, but with colors.
-    * The first (most-significant) three bits of `param2` tells which color is picked from the palette.
+    * The three most significant bits of `param2` tells which color is picked from the palette.
 The palette should have 8 pixels.
-    * Remaining 5 bits store rotation in range 0–23 (i.e. in 15° steps)
+    * The five least significant bits store rotation in range 0–23 (i.e. in 15° steps)
 * `paramtype2 = "none"`
     * `param2` will not be used by the engine and can be used to store an arbitrary value